ckeditor/ckeditor5/docs/framework/guides/architecture/ui-library.md

 // Will change the value of the input. view.setValue( 'A new value of the input.' );

 // WRONG!
-This is **NOT** the right way to interact with DOM because it collides
+This is **NOT** the right way to interact with the DOM because it
-// with an observable binding to the #placeholderText.
-The value will be
+// collides with an observable binding to the #placeholderText.
+The value will
-// permanently overridden when the state of the observable changes. view.element.placeholder = 'A new placeholder';
+// be permanently overridden when the state of the observable changes. view.element.placeholder = 'A new placeholder';
 ```